Selkent

-South East London & Kent Bus Company Limited, trading as Stagecoach London, is a bus company operating in central and south London and some parts of north-west Kent.
-The Selkent brand is a subsidiary of Stagecoach London and operates services under contract to Transport for London.
+South East London & Kent Bus Company Limited, trading as Selkent, is a bus company operating in central and south London and some parts of north-west Kent.
+The brand is a subsidiary of Stagecoach London and operates services under contract to Transport for London.
 The Selkent brand is not publicly used since 2010 as all buses are branded as Stagecoach, but it exists as a legal entity.

 Selkent shares its headquarters with sister company East London at West Ham.

 History

 Selkent began as an operating district of London Transport in the early 1980s.
 On 1 April 1989, London Buses was divided into 11 separate business units, one of which was Selkent.
 The unit was the first London Buses subsidiary to completely cease operation of AEC Routemasters, with Catford garage's allocation on route 36B converted to use one-person operated dual-door Alexander PS bodied Dennis Lance single-deck buses in May 1992.

 In 1994, Selkent was sold to Stagecoach Holdings at the same time as fellow subsidiary East London for £42 million, with operations subsequently rebranded to Stagecoach Selkent.
 In November 2000, in line with the rebranding of the wider Stagecoach Group, Stagecoach Selkent and East London were consolidated under the Stagecoach London brand.

 In August 2006, Stagecoach sold its London bus operations to Macquarie Bank for £264 million.
 The new owner restored the Selkent name and hops logo.
 In October 2010, Stagecoach reacquired its old London operations for a reduced sum of £53 million, with Selkent once again rebranded as Stagecoach London.